VueTubeApp/VueTube-Extractor/src/extractors/youtube-new/parser/types/README.md

 You can set conditions to array, which will filter all objects inside it.

 ### Function expression

+Function will take the item, and it should return boolean value.
+If it returns `true` - the object will stay in object

 ```typescript
 const rule = {